Making connections

 Your NDIS partner will help you to gather information and evidence for your NDIS application.

-Once you have your information and evidence, your NDIS partner will complete the application with you, entering all the information you provide into our computer system.
+Once you have your information and evidence, your NDIS partner can complete the application with you, entering all the information you provide into our computer system.

 If you are eligible for the NDIS, we will use the information and evidence you gave us in your application to develop your first plan.

-Your NDIS partner will talk to you about the NDIS eligibility criteria.
-If you want to become an NDIS participant and get supports through an NDIS plan, there are some requirements you need to meet.
+Your NDIS partner will talk to you about the NDIS eligibility requirements.
+If you want to become an NDIS participant and get NDIS supports through an NDIS plan, there are some requirements you need to meet.

 You need to be:

-Your impairment must also affect your social life, or your ability to work or study, and you must be likely to need support under the NDIS for your whole life.
+Your impairment must also affect your social life, or your ability to work or study, and you must be likely to need NDIS supports for life.

 We will tell you if you will be able to access the NDIS within 21 days of your application.

-If you are eligible to be an NDIS participant, the information and evidence you provided in your application will be shared with an NDIA planner, who will use it to develop your first NDIS plan.
+If you are eligible to be an NDIS participant, the information and evidence you provided in your application will be shared with an NDIA planner, who will use it to develop your first NDIS plan that sets out your NDIS supports.

 NDIS partners